alvaroledesma/DiscordBot/readme.md

-# Emily - A discord bot
+# TwistedEmily - A discord bot based upon Emily by Kaaz

 A Java bot for [Discord](https://discordapp.com/) using the [JDA library](https://github.com/DV8FromTheWorld/JDA).